turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L01-IgnitionBlastoff/U00-L01-IgnitionBlastoff.md

   * Install tools
   * Add GPG key for apt repositories
   * Update package list
-  * Install Binaires
+  * Install Binaries
 * Apt is the Ubuntu installation tool, it is like an app-store for Linux.
-* Open a terminal and run the following commands (Window-Ket+terminal):
+* Open a terminal and run the following commands (Window-Key+terminal):

 ```
 sudo apt-get install lsb-release wget gnupg